FAQ & Resources for Naturopathic Medicine

 Can Naturopathic doctors order labs or prescribe medicines?

 While naturopaths are trained to be able to do so, this depends on the jurisdiction in which he or she works.
 In some states such as Arizona, naturopathic doctors enjoy a broad scope of practice involving minor surgery, the majority of pharmaceuticals, all natural medicines, IV therapies, and more.
-Unfortunately, because of the current status of licensure in Florida, Dr. Wood cannot prescribe or order labs directly for Florida based clients.
+In Minnesota, Dr Wood can order labs for individuals and works with other providers for prescriptions when and if necessary.
+In Florida, Dr. Wood cannot prescribe or order labs directly for Florida based clients.
 However, he will discuss options for you to pursue these through your primary care doctor or another area provider that is willing to work with you.
 Also, many times more routine labs are available for purchase directly by the consumer by companies such as Life Extension, AnyLabTestNow, or Direct Labs.
 Thus one way or another, you can get what you need ordered!

 Are natural therapies safe?